Pyroptosis

-Pyroptosis is a highly inflammatory form of lytic programmed cell death that occurs most frequently upon infection with intracellular pathogens and is likely to form part of the antimicrobial response.
+Pyroptosis is a highly inflammatory form of lytic programmed cell death that occurs most frequently upon infection with intracellular pathogens and forms part of the antimicrobial response.
 This process promotes the rapid clearance of various bacterial, viral, fungal and protozoan infections by removing intracellular replication niches and enhancing the host's defensive responses.
 Pyroptosis can take place in immune cells and is also reported to occur in keratinocytes and some epithelial cells.

 The process is initiated by formation of a large supramolecular complex termed the inflammasome (also known as a pyroptosome) upon intracellular danger signals.
 The inflammasome activates a different set of caspases as compared to apoptosis, for example, caspase-1/4/5 in humans and caspase-11 in mice.
 These caspases contribute to the maturation and activation of the pro-inflammatory cytokines IL-1β and IL-18, as well as the pore-forming protein gasdermin D. Formation of pores causes cell membrane rupture and release of cytokines, as well as various damage-associated molecular pattern (DAMP) molecules such as HMGB-1, ATP and DNA, out of the cell.
 These molecules recruit more immune cells and further perpetuate the inflammatory cascade in the tissue.

 However, in pathogenic chronic diseases, the inflammatory response does not eradicate the primary stimulus.
 A chronic form of inflammation ensues that ultimately contributes to tissue damage.
 Pyroptosis is associated with diseases including autoinflammatory, metabolic, and cardiovascular diseases, as well as cancer and neurodegeneration.
 Some examples of pyroptosis include the cell death induced in Salmonella-infected macrophages and abortively HIV-infected T helper cells.

 Discovery

-This type of inherently pro-inflammatory programmed cell death was named pyroptosis in 2001 by Molly Brennan and Dr. Brad T. Cookson, an associate professor of microbiology and laboratory medicine at the University of Washington.
+The first known description of pyroptosis was made by Arturo Zychlinsky in 1991.
+After infection of macrophages with Shigella flexneri, Zychlinsky observed the macrophages rapidly died due to Caspase-1 activation.
+However, Zychlinsky identified this as a form of apoptosis, not as a unique death mechanism.
+The term pyroptosis was later coined in 2001 by Molly A. Brennan and Dr. Brad T. Cookson, an associate professor of microbiology and laboratory medicine at the University of Washington.
 The Greek pyro refers to fire and ptosis means falling.
 The compound term of pyroptosis may be understood as "fiery falling", which describes the bursting of pro-inflammatory chemical signals from the dying cell.
 Pyroptosis has a distinct morphology and mechanism compared to those of other forms of cell death.
 It has been suggested that microbial infection was the main evolutionary pressure for this pathway.
 Inflammasome formation was initially thought to be required for the induction of pyroptosis, but in 2013, the caspase-11 dependent noncanonical pathway was discovered, suggesting lipopolysaccharides (LPS) can trigger pyroptosis and subsequent inflammatory responses independent of toll-like receptor 4 (TLR4).
 In 2015, gasdermin D (GSDMD) was identified as the effector of pyroptosis that forms pores in the cell membrane.
 In 2021, the high-resolution structure of the GSDMD pore was solved by cryo-electron microscopy (cryo-EM).
 Also in 2021, an additional molecule, NINJ1, was found to be required for the plasma membrane rupture during pyroptosis.